thehunmonkgroup/omnifocus-to-taskwarrior/README.md

  * Only those items at the very deepest part of a particular hierarchy (the 'leaves') are considered to be tasks.
- * Everything else is either a top-level project, or if it's somewhere under a top-level project, it is subproject via TaskWarrior's dot notation (eg. MyProject.MySubproject)
+ * Everything else is either a top-level project, or if it's somewhere under a top-level project, it is a subproject via Taskwarrior's dot notation (eg. MyProject.MySubproject)
  * If notes are exported, any notes attached to something determined to be a project or subproject will have a task created under that particular project